duderstadt-lab/mars-docs/tutorials/WorkingWithMars/scriptable-widgets.md

 series1_values = []

 for molecule in archive.molecules().iterator():
-    series1_values.append(molecule.getParameter("column_MSD"))
+    series1_values.append(molecule.getParameter("var"))
 ```

-In the example dataset most tracked molecules have an MSD value below ~15.
-To explore the subset of the data with an MSD value <15 one can change the xmin and xmax values accordingly to show the histogram from for example x=0 to x=15.
+In the example dataset most tracked molecules have a variance below ~15.
+To explore the subset of the data with value <15 one can change the xmin and xmax values accordingly to show the histogram from for example x=0 to x=15.
 This is left for the reader as an exercise.

 <img src='{{site.baseurl}}/tutorials/img/TMSD/img6.png' width='450' />